 Simultaneously, Long Island-based publications, such as Good Times magazine, began pioneering local music coverage and talking up Long Island artists.
 “They deserve a lot of credit for that as well,” Prusslin says.
 “Good Times magazine played a very important role.”
 And venues, such as My Father’s Place in Roslyn, brought in a lot of local bands who didn’t have the opportunity for commercial exposure before.

 1980s - 1990s

 By the early 1980s, some of the commercial radio stations, particularly WLIR and WBAB, began to follow Long Island college radio’s lead, focusing on Long Island artists.
-In particular, the Homegrown show, the brainchild of WBAB’s then program director Bob Buchmann—who would later become an early member of the Long Island Music Hall of Fame’s board of directors—was an important outlet for bringing Long Island’s new music talent to light.
+In particular, the Homegrown show, the brainchild of WBAB’s then program director Bob Buchmann—who would later become an early member of the Long Island Music and Entertainment Hall of Fame’s board of directors—was an important outlet for bringing Long Island’s new music talent to light.
 “WBAB was very responsible for bringing to the commercial radio airwaves local bands like Zebra and Twisted Sister and The Good Rats, who were making a name for themselves playing bars and places, but they really couldn’t get any radio airplay other than college stations,” Prusslin says.
 “BAB had a lot to do to bring it to the commercial airwaves, which obviously brought in a whole different type of listener.”

 2000s - 2010s

 By the early 2000s, Long Island had become a hotbed for upcoming musicians as well as a sophisticated music scene.
 It now had its own music festivals, such as the Great South Bay Music Festival (established in 2006) and the Long Island Bluegrass Festival (which premiered in 2002), as well as the establishment of music-specific societies and organizations such as the Long Island Blues Society and the Long Island Traditional Music Society.